Eastern Airlines (2018)

-Eastern Airlines, LLC is an American airline headquartered in Kansas City, Missouri.
+Eastern Airlines, LLC is an American airline headquartered in Kansas City, Missouri in the TWA Administrative Building.
 The airline operates a mixed fleet of Boeing 767 and Boeing 777 aircraft.
-Originally founded in 2010 as Dynamic Airways, the company rebranded as Eastern Airlines in 2018 following a successful bankruptcy restructuring and obtained a license to use the Eastern intellectual property from Swift Air.
+It was founded in 2010 as Dynamic Airways: the company rebranded as Eastern Airlines in 2018 following a successful bankruptcy restructuring and obtained a license to use the Eastern intellectual property from Swift Air.